dengleros-old/dosctl/README.md

 # build os

-install dosctl to your PATH, change to a (empty) working directory
+dosctl installed to your PATH, change to a (empty) working directory and build kernel+initrd
 ```
+dosctl os <YML-FILE>
 dosctl <YML-FILE>
 ```